hwdsl2/docker-ipsec-vpn-server/README.md

 VPN_CLIENT_NAME=your_client_name
 ```

-By default, no password is required when importing IKEv2 client config files.
+By default, no password is required when importing IKEv2 client configuration.
 You may optionally choose to protect client config files using a random password.

 ```
 VPN_PROTECT_CONFIG=yes